AlexPrud/CS50/README.md

 # CS50
+--- SPELLER ---
-Implemented a dictionary with C using Trie data structure
+Implemented a dictionary with C using Trie data structure.
+Usage: ./speller [ DICTIONARY ] text to analyse